'I thought I could do what I want' - England star Grealish admits he needed to transform off the pitch | Goal.com

 'I thought I could do what I want' - England star Grealish admits he needed to transform off the pitch

-England playmaker Jack Grealish has admitted he needed to transform himself off the pitch, as the Aston Villa skipper cemented his place in Gareth Southgate's plans in Wednesday's Nations League victory over Iceland.
+England playmaker Jack Grealish has admitted he needed to transform himself off the pitch, with the Aston Villa skipper now having cemented his place in Gareth Southgate's plans.

-However, the attacker was quick to play down any comparisons to Paul Gascoigne, stressing that he does not intend to get ahead of himself while admitting that he is flattered by the link.

-The Three Lions bounced back from the disappointment of defeat to world no.1 Belgium on Sunday with a rousing 4-0 win over Erik Hamren's cowed visitors under the bright lights of an empty Wembley Stadium.
+The Three Lions bounced back from the disappointment of defeat to Belgium on Sunday with a rousing 4-0 win over Iceland under the bright lights of an empty Wembley Stadium on Wednesday.

 Phil Foden bagged a brace on his starting return to the senior fold, while Declan Rice snatched a maiden goal for his country alongside another for Mason Mount as the hosts capped off 2020 in dominant fashion.